 The Creation of a Diversity and Inclusion Taskforce

-In 2016 President Ferguson announced “a new effort at Otis to create a Diversity and Inclusion taskforce that will help form new policies and protocols to enrich the environment for the college community."
+In 2016 President Bruce W. Ferguson announced “a new effort at Otis to create a Diversity and Inclusion taskforce that will help form new policies and protocols to enrich the environment for the college community."

 Research shows that a social equity plan that includes diversity and equity structures for hiring faculty and staff results in better recruitment of students, and contributes to institutional sustainability.
-Research also shows a direct correlation between the satisfaction of students of color on a campus and their retention as a result of having a diverse college population.
+Research also shows a direct correlation between the satisfaction of students of color on campus and their retention as a result of having a diverse college population.
 On a campus as diverse as Otis College's, it is necessary and urgent to be aligned with the demographics in order to remain an institution of true quality and relevance.
-The Diversity and Inclusion taskforce discussed this point and related research, and imagined implementation of diversity and equity initiatives.
-The following statement was shared with the campus commuiity, based on this work:
+The Diversity and Inclusion taskforce discussed this point and related research and imagined implementation of diversity and equity initiatives.
+The following statement was shared with the campus community, based on this work:

 Otis College of Art and Design will actively pursue initiatives, structures, and programming values to establish long-term practices that actively seek and encourage better inclusivity and representation of different segments of populations, including but not limited to visible and invisible minorities and traditionally under-represented groups, with the goal to strive for the widest range of representation in terms of race, ethnicity, religion, sexual orientation, gender, gender identity and expression, age, socioeconomic status, individuals with disabilities, veterans, first-generation students, transfer and international students or global curricula and a variety of distinct ideologies including members of the governing board.